Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Summary and Conclusions

 The problem of finding the appropriate time-dependence of the control field acting on an actuator qubit for engineering Dicke states -- including $W$ states as their special, single-excitation case -- in the shortest possible time was addressed here for linear arrays with up to $9$ qubits using methods of quantum optimal control.
-More specifically yet, the search for optimal, smoothly-varying control fields that enable the realization of Dicke states was carried out using the dCRAB algorithm in combination with advanced methods of global optimization.
-It was shown that the shortest time required for high-fidelity realizations of Dicke states in Heisenberg-coupled qubit arrays in this single-control setting scales quadratically with the number of qubits.
-To demonstrate the practical viability of the proposed local-control scheme, the robustness of the obtained results against various imperfections was also demonstrated.
+More specifically yet, the search for optimal, smoothly-varying control fields that enable the realization of both $W$- and genuine Dicke states at the quantum speed limit was carried out using the dCRAB algorithm, which we implemented in combination with advanced methods of global optimization.
+In particular, based on our obtained numerical results, we showed that the shortest possible times required for high-fidelity realizations of $W$- and two-excitation Dicke states in a Heisenberg-coupled $N$-qubit array in this single-control setting scale as $\mathcal{O}(N^{2.08})$ and $\mathcal{O}(N^{1.78})$, respectively.
+To demonstrate the practical viability of our proposed state-engineering scheme, its sensitivity to various real-world imperfections -- such as control-field distortions from the optimal pulse shape, control-field leakage away from the actuator qubit, and control-field misalignment from its nominal $z$ direction -- was also investigated, yielding favorable results.

-To conclude, the present work underscores the potential usefulness of optimal-control schemes for engineering robust highly-entangled multiqubit states of interest for quantum-technology applications.
-In addition, it points to the utility of the local-control approach -- i.e. the use of minimal control resources that permit the realization of a desired quantum-control task -- in this context.
-Experimental realizations of such approaches, especially in the context of solid-state qubits, are clearly called for.
+To conclude, the present work underscores the potential usefulness of optimal-control schemes for time-efficient and robust engineering of highly-entangled multiqubit states of interest for quantum-technology applications.
+In addition, it points to the utility of the local-control approach -- i.e., the use of minimal control resources that permit the realization of a desired quantum-control task -- in this context.
+Experimental realizations of such approaches, especially those based on solid-state qubits with always-on interactions, are clearly called for.